 The second thing you need is a secure method to fund your account.
 Credit card deposits and direct bank transfers probably won’t even work since Turkish banks are legally obligated to block transactions to unlicensed gambling sites.
 Even if those methods did work, you wouldn’t want to use them because they would expose your activities if anyone came looking.

 A person-to-person cash transfer service such as Western Union or MoneyGram offers more privacy than the aforementioned deposit methods.
-Even better is Bitcoin, which is accepted by 5Dimes.
+Even better is Bitcoin, which is accepted by some sites.
 Bitcoin offers much greater privacy although it can be a little complicated to get started.
 You can read about it here in Turkish.

 Turkey has increasingly clamped down on gambling over the years.
 Back in the 80s and 90s, gambling was legal in Turkey and brick-and-mortar casinos dotted the landscape.
 Things changed in 1997 when new laws were passed to completely abolish all forms of gambling across the country.